 What Is TRON Coin?

-TRON is a decentralized network that uses smart contracts.
-Developers can create decentralized applications with these smart contracts.
+TRON is a decentralised network that uses smart contracts.
+Developers can create decentralised applications with these smart contracts.
 The TRON coin, TRX, is its native cryptocurrency.

 The blockchain has a fast transaction speed and can process 2,000 transactions per second.
 This makes it as fast as PayPal and much faster than Ethereum, which only handles about 10-15 transactions per second.

-Given that Ethereum charges gas fees for dApp development and transaction processing, TRON, that doesn’t, is an attractive alternative.
-Additionally, it can avoid the congestion issues Ethereum has faced in the past.
+Given that Ethereum charges gas fees for dApp development and transaction processing, TRON, which doesn’t, is an attractive alternative.
+Additionally, it can avoid the congestion issues Ethereum has faced.

 Firstly, TRON uses blockchain and peer-to-peer technology to give content creators true ownership of their content.
-This entails giving them the platform to share their content with anyone in the world.
+This entails giving them the platform to share their content with anyone worldwide.

 Additionally, creators receive compensation for the content they share.
 They receive TRX based on the quality and popularity of their content.

-Lastly, TRON uses decentralized storage like FileCoin to ensure that no central entity controls the distribution of content on the web.
+Lastly, TRON uses decentralised storage like FileCoin to ensure that no central entity controls content distribution on the web.

 The History Of TRON and TRON Coin

 Justin Sun launched the TRON foundation in 2017.
-Its goal was to create a framework for a decentralized internet (web 3.0).
+Its goal was to create a decentralised internet (web 3.0) framework.
 He also wanted a democratic network where the users handle governance on the blockchain.

 TRON coins are the native tokens on the TRON blockchain.
-In 2018, TRX’s market capitalization pushed it into the top ten cryptocurrencies.
+In 2018, TRX’s market capitalisation pushed it into the top ten cryptocurrencies.
 And at this point, TRON ran on the Ethereum blockchain.

 Furthermore, later in 2018, TRON purchased BitTorrent.
 It is the largest peer-to-peer file-sharing platform in the world.
-Its purely decentralized infrastructure was the perfect fit for the TRON ecosystem.
-This was due to TRON’s vision of ushering in the new decentralized internet.
+Its purely decentralised infrastructure was the perfect fit for the TRON ecosystem.
+This was due to TRON’s vision of ushering in the new decentralised internet.

 This phase did not employ blockchain technology.
 Instead, it used a web-based file system protocol.
 This allowed TRON to give users a platform for content storage and P2P file sharing.

 The next phase was Odyssey.
 This was a huge technical achievement for the TRON foundation.
-Here the TRON ecosystem used blockchain technology to begin its decentralized content creation platform.
+Here the TRON ecosystem used blockchain technology to begin its decentralised content creation platform.

 In June 2018, the TRON foundation formed the Genesis Block for its blockchain.
 A month later, they acquired BitTorrent.

 Then, in October 2018, the foundation launched the TRON virtual machine (TVM).
 This is a developer toolset with a 360-support system.
+It was forked from the Ethereum Virtual Machine (EVM).
 The TVM allows developers to create dApps using the TRON blockchain.
-It was forked from the Ethereum Virtual Machine (EVM).
-This means that it can connect with Solidity smart contracts already deployed on the EVM.
+This means it can connect with Solidity smart contracts already deployed on the EVM.

-By December 2018, TRON dApps had run over 100 million transactions natively on the TRON network.
+By December 2018, TRON dApps had natively run over 100 million transactions on the TRON network.
 And in 2019, they aimed to launch Project Atlas.
-This project was an attempt to migrate BitTorrent’s 100 million users to the TRON blockchain.
-It incentivized BitTorrent content sharers (seeders) to continue sharing their content with consumers (leechers).
+This project attempted to migrate BitTorrent’s 100 million users to the TRON blockchain.
+It incentivised BitTorrent content sharers (seeders) to continue sharing their content with consumers (leechers).
 They receive TRON coins for seeding their content.

 How Does TRON Work?

 TRON has a 3-layer architecture.
 There is the Storage Layer, Core Layer, and Application Layer.
-It also uses the Google Protobuf, which means that it supports the multi-language extension.
+It also uses Google Protobuf, which means that it supports multi-language extensions.